Making a Difference in the Care of Fractures

 If you have a broken bone that has healed in an unacceptable position (malunion) or a fracture that has failed to heal after several months (nonunion), it's important to correct the injury before further damage or impairment occurs.

-We use innovative techniques, including the latest implants, to treat and manage your recovery.
-To help maximize recovery and achieve an excellent outcome, we enlist area plastic surgery, infectious disease and rehabilitation specialists who are also skilled in post-traumatic reconstruction as part of our extended team.
-We coordinate all care with your primary physician and any necessary specialists — and are there every step of the way.
+We use innovative techniques, including the latest orthopedic implants, to treat and manage your recovery.
+To help maximize recovery and achieve an excellent outcome, we enlist North Texas's most skilled plastic surgery, infectious disease and rehabilitation specialists who excel in post-traumatic reconstruction as part of our extended team.
+We coordinate all care with your primary physician and any necessary specialists - and are there every step of the way.

 Learn more about various fractures through our educational videos and handouts.